-‘Homestays of India’ is a platform exclusively dedicated to promote homestays across India.
-We aim to provide travelers a unique cultural experience and work towards developing local community while preserving their heritage, culture and traditions.
+‘Homestays of India’ is a social enterprise dedicated to promote authentic family run homestyas across India.
+We aim to provide travelers a unique experience and the locals an alternate source of income while preserving their heritage, culture and traditions.

 Staying in a homestay gives an enriching and immersive experience.
 Live in an informal setting and get an opportunity to interact with hosts and co-travelers, experience the local culture & traditions and taste India’s rich cuisine prepared by locals.
 Homestay owners host their spaces in many different ways, which makes each homestay experience unique and full of discovery.